-Our first thought was that “six hectares of land are too much to keep for fun” thus we decided to sell the land, also in consideration of the fact that my parents are teachers and both me and my siblings felt our future studies at the University would take us far from our home town of Barile.
-Interested buyers knocking at our door were numerous, but at the last moment I took a shot to the heart.
-I could not bear the idea that someone may take away from our family the vineyard that I grew up in (our house is located right in the middle of the vineyard) or accept the possibility that another name may do something great with the oldest vineyards on Mount Vulture; the majority of which are 55-60 years old, while some were planted over 70 years ago.
-Thus, I completely changed the plans I had for my future and my family and I decided to invest in our area and in the resource that allowed my father, and before him, my grandparents and great-grandparents to live and grow in Vulture.
+Our first thought was, “six hectares of land are too much to keep for fun.”
+Thus, we decided to sell the land.
+Many interested buyers knocked at our door, but, at the last moment, I took a shot to the heart.
+I could not bear the idea that someone may take away from our family the vineyard that I grew up in (our house is located right in the middle of the vineyard).
+Nor could I accept the possibility that another name may do something great with the oldest vineyards on Mount Vulture, the majority of which are 55-60 years old, and some were planted over 70 years ago.
+Thus, I completely changed the plans I had for my future and my family and I decided to invest in our area and in the resource that allowed my father, and before him, my grandparents and great-grandparents, to live and grow in Vulture.

 It may seem like a story written by a novelist, but when I confided to my parents the idea I had and my intention to study enology at the University they were immediately delighted and willing to lend a hand.
 Especially my father, who seemed to harbor this dream for some time.
 In fact, I found him to be well versed in agronomy and everything else that would be needed to start this new venture.